Advanced search

 Summary of the safety profile

-Safety data regarding use of Fluenz are based on data from Fluenz clinical studies in over 29,000 children and adolescents 2 to 17 years of age, Fluenz post-authorisation safety studies in over 84,000 children and adolescents 2 to 17 years of age, and data from Fluenz Tetra (influenza vaccine-live attenuated, nasal) clinical studies in over 2,000 children and adolescents 2 to 17 years of age.
-Additional experience has occurred with marketed use of Fluenz and Fluenz Tetra.
+Safety data regarding use of Fluenz are based on data from Fluenz clinical studies in over 29 000 children and adolescents 2 to 17 years of age, Fluenz post‑authorisation safety studies in over 84 000 children and adolescents 2 to 17 years of age, and data from influenza vaccine (live attenuated, nasal) tetravalent clinical studies in over 2 000 children and adolescents 2 to 17 years of age.
+Additional experience has occurred with marketed use of Fluenz and /or influenza vaccine (live attenuated, nasal) tetravalent.

-In clinical studies, the safety profile of Fluenz and Fluenz Tetra were similar.
+In clinical studies, the safety profile of Fluenz and influenza vaccine (live attenuated, nasal tetravalent were similar.

 The most common adverse reaction observed in clinical studies was nasal congestion/rhinorrhoea.